Fillin

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicit guidance: 'Call this whenever the user asks about events, releases, papers, issues, or news that might post-date your training data.'
-The description also clarifies that results are non-redundant with model knowledge.
-However, it does not explicitly mention when not to use it or name alternative tools.
+The description gives explicit when-to-use guidance: 'Call this whenever the user asks about events, releases, papers, issues, or news that might post-date your training data.'
+It also explains the benefit over the model's internal knowledge.
+However, it does not explicitly mention when not to use the tool or name alternative sibling tools, so it stops short of a 5.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.